Search Jobs In Huntington Beach

 Minimum Qualifications

-License/Certificates: Possession of a valid class “C” California driver license with an acceptable driving record required at time of appointment and throughout employment.
+Certifications/License: Possession of a valid California Class A or B driver's license and an acceptable driving record are required at the time of appointment and throughout employment.
+A California Class A driver's license must be obtained within twelve (12) months of appointment and maintained during course of employment.

 Click here to view the full job description